dipampaul17/getqualified/USER_FLOW_COMPLETE.md

 ## 🎉 Summary

-The Qualify.ai MVP is now feature-complete with:
+The Qualified MVP is now feature-complete with:
 - **Complete user journey** from landing to power user
 - **Secure authentication** with multiple providers
 - **Real-time lead qualification** with AI scoring